DehydratedWater/airflow-docker-with-llamacpp-server/readme.md

 ## Credits
-Parts of that template was created based on this tutorial [coder2j YouTube tutorial](https://www.youtube.com/watch?v=K9AnJ9_ZAXE) and some insights from this [Reddit thread](https://www.reddit.com/r/LocalLLaMA/comments/17ffbg9/using_langchain_with_llamacpp/)
+Parts of that template was created based on this tutorial [coder2j YouTube tutorial](https://www.youtube.com/watch?v=K9AnJ9_ZAXE) [coder2j github repo](https://github.com/coder2j/airflow-docker) and some insights from this [Reddit thread](https://www.reddit.com/r/LocalLLaMA/comments/17ffbg9/using_langchain_with_llamacpp/)